Physical unknowables: Quantum unknowables

-This makes possible the measurement of one context, {\em as well as} the {\em simultaneous counterfactual inference} of a different context.
-Because, one could argue, although one has actually measured on one side a different, incompatible context compared to the context measured on the other side, if on both sides the same context {\em would be measured}, the outcomes on both sides {\em would be uniquely correlated}.
-Hence, concludes the Einstein-Podolski-Rosen type argument, measurement of one context per side is sufficient, for the outcome could be counterfactually inferred on the other side.
-In the opinion of these authors, quantum mechanics is ``incomplete,'' because it cannot predict what can be measured; thus a ``more complete'' theory is needed.
+This makes possible the measurement of one context {\em as well as} the {\em simultaneous counterfactual inference} of a different complementary context.
+Because, one could argue, although one has actually measured on one side a different, incompatible context compared to the context measured on the other side, if, on both sides, the same context {\em would be measured}, the outcomes on both sides {\em would be uniquely correlated}.
+(This can indeed be verified in another experiment.)
+Hence, the Einstein, Podolsky, and Rosen argument continues, measurement of one context per side is sufficient, for the outcome could be counterfactually inferred on the other side.
+Thus, effectively two complementary contexts are knowable.
+Based on this argument, Einstein, Podolsky, and Rosen suggested that quantum mechanics must be considered incomplete, because it cannot predict what can be measured; thus a more complete theory is needed.

 Complementarity was first encountered in quantum mechanics, but it is a phenomenon also observable in the classical world.
-To get a better intuition for complementarity, we shall consider generalized urn models~\cite{wright,wright:pent} or, equivalently~\cite{svozil-2001-eua}, finite deterministic automata~\cite{e-f-moore,schaller-96,dvur-pul-svo,cal-sv-yu} in an unknown initial state.
-Both quasi-classic examples mimic complementarity to the extent that even quasi-quantum cryptography can be performed with them~\cite{svozil-2005-ln1e}.
+To get better intuition of complementarity, we shall consider generalized urn models \citep{wright,wright:pent} or, equivalently \citep{svozil-2001-eua}, finite deterministic automata \citep{e-f-moore,svozil-93,schaller-96,dvur-pul-svo,cal-sv-yu} in an unknown initial state.
+Both quasi-classic examples mimic complementarity to the extent that even quasi-quantum cryptography can be performed with them \citep{svozil-2005-ln1e} as long as value indefiniteness is not a feature of the protocol \citep{PhysRevLett.85.3313,2010-qchocolate}, that is, for instance, the Bennett and Brassard \citeyearpar{benn-84} protocol \citep{benn-92} can be implemented with generalized urn models, whereas the Ekert protocol \citep{ekert91} cannot.

 A generalized urn model is characterized by an ensemble of balls with black background color.
 Printed on these balls are some color symbols.
-Every ball contains just one single symbol per color.

-Assume further some filters or eyeglasses which are ``perfect'' by totally absorbing light of all other colors but a particular single one.
-In that way, every color can be associated with a particular eyeglass and vice versa.
+Every ball contains just one symbol per color.
+Further assume some filters or eyeglasses that are perfect because they totally absorb light of all other colors but a particular one.
+In that way, every color can be associated with a particular pair of eyeglasses and {\it vice versa.}